-The UK Reiki Federation also provides a list of Reiki Teachers, who will offer training for non-professionals, and many will also offer courses which meet the recommended standards.
-It is up to the student to check that what is being offered meets the full recommendations - one quick check is that courses must be of at least 9 month duration.
+The UK Reiki Federation also provides a list of Reiki teachers, who offer training for non-professionals, and many will also offer courses which meet the recommended standards.
+It is up to the student to check that what is being offered meets the full recommendations – one quick check is that courses must be of at least 9 month duration.

 Scottish Qualifications Authority